expectedparrot/edsl/docs/starter_tutorial.rst

    os.environ['GOOGLE_API_KEY'] = 'your_key_here'
    os.environ['OPENAI_API_KEY'] = 'your_key_here'

-Note that this will store your API keys in your system's memory only for the duration of your session.
-If you restart your session, you will need to set your API keys again.
+Remember, if you restart your session, you will need to re-enter your API keys.

-If you are not planning to use one or more of these providers you can delete the line.
-This will ensure that you get an error message if you accidentally try to use an LLM without a valid API key.

 Caution
 ~~~~~~~
-You should always treat your API keys like you treat your passwords: never share them or upload files with your API keys to any public repository.
+Treat your API keys as sensitive information, akin to passwords.
+Never share them publicly or upload files containing your API keys to public repositories.

 Part 2: Conducting AI-powered research
 --------------------------------------